-2.2.3 Stochastic codes with error-correcting and pseudorandomness properties introduced by Guruswami and Smith [GS16].
+A key component in all previous constructions of stochastic codes for computationally bounded channels is a stochastic code that combines both error-correcting and pseudorandomness properties.
+This notion was introduced by Guruswami and Smith [GS16].
 The high level approach is that constructing such codes with very small rate (in our case, the rate will be about $\log n/n$) is helpful in constructing the final code (loosely speaking, these codes play a role that resembles that of "inner codes" in the final construction).
 Shaltiel and Silbak [SS21a] relaxed the notion used by Guruswami and Smith to one that is easier to construct, and is still sufficient for the approach.
 For completeness, we include both notions (the original one is termed "strongly" and the relaxed one is termed "weakly").